 Using an air source heat pump can help improve your home’s indoor air quality.
 The pump can reduce allergens in your home through air filtration.
 Cutting back on indoor pollutants is especially important for homes with older adults and young children.

 An air source heat pump has a lifespan of roughly 20 years, which is equivalent to most energy efficient air conditioning units.
-The air source heat pump is also used to heat your home for some of the colder months which helps your energy efficient furnace last longer.

 Lower Gas Bill